SolaceSamples/solace-samples-dotnet/README.md

 ### Get the API: Using the Solace Developer Portal

-The SolClient for .NET can be [downloaded here]({{ site.links-downloads }}){:target="_top"}.
+The SolClient for .NET can be [downloaded here](http://dev.solace.com/downloads/).
 That distribution is a zip file containing the required libraries, detailed API documentation, and examples.

 You would need either to update your Visual Studio project to point to the extracted assemblies and libraries, or to refer to their locations explicitly.